onfido/castor/CONTRIBUTING.md

 Visual regression tests are run for all "All Combinations" stories, or you can add specs individually for other stories.

+Docker (and Compose) is used for running E2E tests, so first install it via Homebrew:

+    brew install --cask docker

+Then (only once) build the local container:

+    docker-compose build

-You can run UI tests as the CI would with:
+Now you can run UI tests with:

     yarn e2e

-That runs all specs and generates coverage reports.
+This runs all specs and generates coverage reports.

-Beware that environment differences between CI and your local machine might be enough for a diff to be detected.

-For writing tests locally:

-1. You can serve the app in E2E mode with:

-   `yarn e2e:serve`

-2. Then in another terminal open Cypress with:

-   `yarn cypress open --env failOnSnapshotDiff=false`

-Alternatively you could use a single terminal with:

-    yarn concurrently -k -n ,cypress:open yarn:e2e:serve "yarn cypress open --env failOnSnapshotDiff=false"

-For a nicer experience, [you can report snapshot diffs in your test results to console](https://github.com/jaredpalmer/cypress-image-snapshot#reporter):

-    --reporter cypress-image-snapshot/reporter

 If tests fail on image diffing, make sure no regression has been introduced.

 Diffed images are stored in `./coverage/e2e/.diff`.

-If you introduced visual changes intentionally and are sure it's how it should look, update the screenshot baselines by downloading `screenshots` artifacts in your PR's checks and copying the images into `./e2e/.snapshots`.
+If you introduced visual changes intentionally and are sure it's how it should look, update the screenshot baselines with:

+    yarn snapshot

 ### Build packages locally